Pablo Ferrández, Dmitry Masleev, Christoph Eschenbach / Bamberger Symphoniker

 Already in the orchestral introduction, the Bamberger Symphoniker under Christoph Eschenbach exhibited characteristics that prevailed throughout the evening: a fluent, light tempo, light articulation, transparency.
 And in particular: careful dynamics and phrasing.
 In the opening piece, Eschenbach conducted without baton.
 As if he wanted to demonstrate the subtleties of his technique.
 The orchestra picked up the conductor’s refined directions, with lots of attention and engagement.

 With the entry of the solo, of course, the listener’s attention turned towards Pablo Ferrández and his Stradivari cello.
 The body of that instrument seemed unusually large, yet, its sound wasn’t predominantly full-bodied or dark (as one may observe with instruments by manufacturers such as Mattio Goffriller), but rather particularly radiant, singing, and well-projecting.

 I really liked Pablo Ferrández’ playing with its lively agogics, the momentum in dynamics and phrasing, the melodious cantilenas.
 Ferrández never forced the tone.
 He rather retained elasticity, used light, rather mellow articulation.
 The most striking feature was in the subtlety of the soft segments.
 This was very delicate playing.
 It looked as if he was never trying to impress with a densely singing tone and polished virtuosity.
 Quite to the contrary!
 Often, he seemed to achieve intensity by taking back the volume.

-I suspect that the cadenza was Ferrández’ own: it was playful, with a few harmonic surprises—yet based on material from Haydn’s movement.
+I suspect that the cadenza was Ferrández’ own.
+It was playful, with a few harmonic surprises.
+Yet Ferrández based it on material from Haydn’s movement.
 It was not a display of virtuosity, rather used pauses and soft playing to create a mysterious, even eerie atmosphere through sul ponticello playing.
 It was essentially theme-based.
 However, it was full of fantasy, wandered away from Haydn’s concerto atmosphere.
 It even seemed to get lost, like an improvisation—just to return to Haydn all of a sudden.
 Daring, maybe even adventurous—but really well-done: congrats!